machinekoder/Machinekit-FDM-Standard/GCode.md

 Machinekit supports a number of FDM specific MCodes inspired by the [RepRap MCodes](http://reprap.org/wiki/G-code).
 These codes are implemented using remapping.
 If you are interested in developing your own Machinekit based 3D printer take a look at the [remap file](remap.ini).

 ### [M104](./subroutines/m104.ngc): Set Extruder Temperature
-Example: `M104 S190`
+Example: `M104 P190`

-Set the temperature of the current extruder to 190oC and return control to the host immediately (i.e. before that temperature has been reached by the extruder).
+Set the temperature of the current extruder to 190 °C and return control to the host immediately (i.e. before that temperature has been reached by the extruder).

 #### Multiple Exruders
 M104 can be additionally used to handle all devices using a temperature sensor.
 It supports the additional T parameter, which is a zero-based index into the list of sensors.
 For devices without a temp sensor, see M106.

-Example: `M104 T1 S100`
+Example: `M104 T1 P100`

 Set the temperature of the device attached to the second temperature sensor to 100 °C.

 ### [M106](./subroutines/m106.ngc): Fan On
-Example: `M106 S127`
+Example: `M106 P127`

 Turn on the cooling fan at half speed.